aam051102/ahlgreen-net/views/articles/src/content/degrees-of-descriptions.md

 -   He is reclusive.
 -   He is male.

-From there, your reader can start to imagine what the character looks and acts like without any in-deppth descriptions.
+From there, your reader can start to imagine what the character looks and acts like without any in-depth descriptions.
 It allows for a good amount of freedom for the imagination.

 But what if you really want your reader to get a clear picture of what your character looks like?
 Maybe it's important for some plot twist about two characters being related or maybe you just want your readers to imagine something particularly unique.
 Well, it might be time to add some more sentences.